 Welcome to Brazil!
 There are easily many tourist traps to fall into during your visit and us at Bromelia Rio endeavor to transition you seamlessly into “living like a local” as quickly as possible.
-Our Rio Travel Concierge in Ipanema Beach provides you with the experience of stepping into life as a Carioca (a local Rio resident) while still being taken care of.
+In a Local’s guide to Rio de Janeiro, our Travel Concierge in Ipanema Beach will show you how to experience stepping into life as a Carioca (a local Rio resident).
 This is how we like to spend our time enjoying this marvelous city… And if you would like the company and a more in-depth experience, let us know, for we’d be happy to go on an excursion with you!

 Monday is the day of samba!
 For those who like to chit chat with locals & drink a cold cold beer, the best spot is one of the most traditional Sambas of Rio, Pedra do Sal.
 Because it was the center of the slave trade back in the day, Pedra do Sal is also recognized as a cultural heritage site.
 Maintaining ancestral tradition, this samba is traditionally performed in the “Adam’s apple” of the square- where the steep rocks meet the stairs- without the help of amplifiers.
 It’s the festive and participative atmosphere of those who come to enjoy, that really drives the energy of this local spot.
 Located downtown in Gamboa near Praça Mauá, the music, street food, and drink vendors all get going around 9pm.
 And if you loved it so much, remember you can always come back because the samba also happens on Fridays.